-The relationship between history, culture and the construction of national identity s a central concern of the document. decried the undermining of patriotism citing ‘an uncharitable reading of British history’ which has ‘led many to conclude that Britain is a country undeserving of affection and loyalty.’ mphasis was placed on the need to present anational narrative,
+The relationship between history, culture and the construction of national identity was a central concern of the document.
+It decried the undermining of patriotism citing ‘an uncharitable reading of British history’ which has ‘led many to conclude that Britain is a country undeserving of affection and loyalty.’
+The nation’s history of slavery and colonialism was identified as being ‘deliberately used to undermine Britishness’.
+Instead emphasis was placed on the need to present an uncritical national narrative, with the text arguing that the teaching of empire in schools would be ‘improved’ if it was done in a way which ‘celebrates its achievements in terms of democracy, freedom and trade’.
+Unshackled from the burden of grappling with colonial violence and exploitation, the British empire could instead be restored to an understanding of it as fundamentally a civilising mission.

-that UKIP would establish a national collection to ‘celebrate British and Commonwealth achievements, heritage and legacy’.
+Recognising the importance of public history in shaping a popular understanding of the past, the manifesto asserted that UKIP would establish a national collection to ‘celebrate British and Commonwealth achievements, heritage and legacy’.
 Suggested sub-sets of the collection included aviation, maritime, transport and manufacturing.
-In a move which both the Great Exhibition of 1851 and the later Empire Exhibitions of the early twentieth century, UKIP argued for the establishment of a ‘Best of British’ exhibition which would ‘illustrate in an educational matter of fact (not jingoistic) way the contribution inhabitants of the British Isles have made to the world’.
+In a move which recalled both the Great Exhibition of 1851 and the later Empire Exhibitions of the early twentieth century, UKIP argued for the establishment of a ‘Best of British’ exhibition which would ‘illustrate in an educational matter of fact (not jingoistic) way the contribution inhabitants of the British Isles have made to the world’.
 The Royal Naval College at Greenwich would be transformed into a new Commonwealth Institute replete with ‘a major exhibition of the Commonwealth and its history, including suitable historic ships’.
-Harking back to a sense of British national identity anchored to what historian Kathleen Wilson has described as ‘the empire of the seas’, the proposed exhibition a romantised notion of the island race.
-The centrality of seafaring within Brexiteers’ construction of national culture and identity be read in the contestations over Britain’s fishing fleets.
+This maritimisation of the history of commerce and colonisation has been identified by John Beech as a common interpretative strategy for the repackaging of slavery heritage for cultural consumption.
+Harking back to a sense of British national identity anchored to what historian Kathleen Wilson has described as ‘the empire of the seas’, the proposed exhibition draws on a romantised notion of the island race.
+The centrality of seafaring within Brexiteers’ construction of national culture and identity could be read in deployment of the ‘Brexit Flotilla’ in 2016, as well as the on-going politicisation of the contestations over Britain’s fishing fleets.

 The interventions made by the cultural policy document are based on UKIP’s unabashed desire to instil what they describe as ‘uniculturalism’.
-It is vital, they have argued, that ‘all UK citizens must learn a common history and draw from a unified heritage’. ho gets to decide what the single interpretive framework is?
-In a Britain in which the descendants of the formerly colonised live and learn alongside the descendants of the former colonisers, indeed when some peoples’ heritage draws from both sides of the historic divide – what stories are we to tell about empire, and who should to tell them? imperial history is a difficult and divisive one which has involved systematic acts of exclusion and silencing.
+It is vital, they have argued, that ‘all UK citizens must learn a common history and draw from a unified heritage’.
+But who gets to decide what the single interpretive framework is?
+In a Britain in which the descendants of the formerly colonised live and learn alongside the descendants of the former colonisers, indeed when some peoples’ heritage draws from both sides of the historic divide – what stories are we to tell about empire, and who should have the right to tell them?
+Britain’s imperial history is a difficult and divisive one which has involved systematic acts of exclusion and silencing.
 Yet it is also a narrative that binds the nation and creates claims to citizenship and belonging for a whole range of different people who have been made British through the processes of imperialism.
 As the Labour MP David Lammy pointed out in a speech relating to the deportation of British citizens to the Caribbean in 2018 during the ‘Windrush scandal’

 My ancestors were British subjects.
 But they were not British subjects because they came to Britain.
 They were British subjects because Britain came to them, took them across the Atlantic, colonised them, sold them into slavery, profited from their labour and made them British subjects..